seanexploit/Demo-UI-UX/README.md

-# ✈️ Vpilavoyage - Travel Booking App
+# ✈️ Voilavoyage - Travel Booking App

 **Vpilavoyage** is a mobile travel application designed to help users easily search and book **flights**, **hotels**, or both.
 The app provides a clean and intuitive interface tailored for a smooth booking experience.